lumeland/lume.land/plugins/terser.md

 ## The `terser` filter

-In addition to the javascript loader and processor, this plugin register also the `terser` filter so you can transform javascript code in the template engines.
+In addition to the JavaScript loader and processor, this plugin register also the `terser` filter so you can transform JavaScript code in the template engines.
 For example:

 ```html